-Segmenting your contacts is a great way to narrow down your target audience for certain promotions that you might be advertising, more for a business with branches you can target specific geographical areas and other business such as ecommerce stores many target other demographics around the data they have collected such as age, interests, previous purchases and much more to make sure that your content is as relevant as possible.
+Segmenting your contacts is a great way to narrow down your target audience for certain promotions that you might be advertising.
+More for a business with branches you can target specific geographical areas.
+Other business such as ecommerce stores many target other demographics around the data they have collected such as age, interests, previous purchases and much more to make sure that your content is as relevant as possible.

 Once you have narrowed down your list to the most relevant contacts, you need to follow it up with the best relevant content.
-Keep your content relevant to your business and focus on the services and products you provide, far too many businesses try and jump on a trend and often blur the message that they want to portray with seemingly random advertisements.
+Keep your content relevant to your business.
+Also, focus on the services and products you provide, far too many businesses try and jump on a trend and often blur the message that they want to portray with seemingly random advertisements.

-Another point to expand on is that segmentation is to make sure that the right demographic is receiving the correct emails.
+Another point to expand on is that segmentation.
+This is to make sure that the right demographic is receiving the correct emails.
 If you have brick and mortar premises, it’s as simple as this.
-You don’t want the London branch of your company getting emails about your Scotland branch and always remember don’t constantly send sale emails over and over again about the same offer or to the same people.
-Don’t rampage them with tons of emails, rather, a couple about a start and end of the promotion will suffice, too many and they will unsubscribe which leads us onto our next point.
+You don’t want the London branch of your company getting emails about your Scotland branch.
+Always remember to not constantly send sale emails over and over again about the same offer or to the same people.
+Don’t rampage them with tons of emails.
+Rather, a couple about a start and end of the promotion will suffice.
+Too many and they will unsubscribe which leads us onto our next point.

-As mentioned in the first point, a lot of services charge your credits or some kind of fee depending on how many emails you are sending.
+As mentioned in the first point, a lot of services charge your credits or some kind of fee.
+This depends on how many emails you are sending.
 Offering your recipients a way out of receiving your emails in the form of an unsubscribe button may seem counterproductive; it may not be as bad as you think.

 Whilst having the option to unsubscribe is a legal requirement mentioned in the General Data Protection Regulation (GDPR), which states “It shall be as easy to withdraw as to give consent” it can still be unsettling watching subscribers drop off of your list.
-When people unsubscribe they are either no longer interested in the services or products you sell or they have received too many emails and no longer want to receive them.
-While unsettling this can also be seen as a silver lining for your business, when people unsubscribe you are condensing your email list leaving the most relevant people that have the best chances of converting.
+When people unsubscribe they are either no longer interested in the services or products you sell.
+They also may have received too many emails and no longer want to receive them.
+While unsettling this can also be seen as a silver lining for your business.
+When people unsubscribe you are condensing your email list.
+This leaves the most relevant people that have the best chances of converting.